 (803) 771-7700 x114

-Alvin joined SC Campaign after serving as the corporate director of marketing at the Zeus Industrial Products for eight years.
+Alvin joined Fact Forward after serving as the corporate director of marketing at the Zeus Industrial Products for eight years.
 In this role, he directed and executed strategies that created global brand awareness for the organization and its subsidiary companies through branding, public relations, advertising and event management.
 Alvin is a native of Lexington, SC., and a graduate of South Carolina State University with a Bachelor of Business Administration and a concentration in Marketing.

 Doug Taylor, MPH